pprabhu2727/ECS273-Team02-Final-Project/README.md

 ### Demo Walkthrough

+Check out the video walkthrough on YouTube: [Watch the Demo](https://youtu.be/WfaZzgi_wyw)

 Once the application is running, you can explore the following features:

 1. **Species Selection** - Use the dropdown menu to select from North American bird species.
 Other views will update